7 Best Seafood Buffets in Las Vegas 2026

 The Asian station has plenty of intriguingly original creations like pristine sushi and wok-fried specials.
 There’s a Latin station with pork tamales, cheese tamales, carne asada, chicken mole, Mexican street corn, and chorizo with eggs.

-The Carving station serves garlic-infused prime rib while the Dessert station is the most praised In Vegas with assorted mousse cups, coconut guava tres leches cakes, creme brulee. panna cottas, tiramisu, and lemon meringue tart.
+The carving station serves garlic-infused prime rib, while the dessert station is among the most praised in Vegas with assorted mousse cups, coconut guava tres leches cakes, crème brûlée, panna cottas, tiramisu, and lemon meringue tart.

 Opening times and prices